 Pressure washer tips are not just any add-on accessories to pressure washing machines.
 These nozzles are vital in making the whole pressure washer system work.
-Many best pressure washer reviews mention that nozzles are differentiated by the degree of water dispersion that each nozzles provide.
+Many best pressure washer reviews mention that nozzles are differentiated by the degree of water dispersion that each nozzle provide.

 - Zero Degree Nozzle.
 With its straight, no fan pattern, this offers the highest blasting concentration.
 This nozzle can damage wood or glass and any other fragile surfaces.
 This is a great nozzle for heavy duty cleaning and stain removal.

 - 15 Degree Nozzle.
 Also called the chiseling tip, its fan pattern can help scrape off paint, grime or mildew from different hard surfaces.
-Among the four nozzle tips available, this is most preferred for heavy duty tasks as mentioned in a number of best pressure washer reviews.
+Among the four nozzle tips available, this is most preferred for heavy-duty tasks as mentioned in a number of best pressure washer reviews.